ciapein02/ciapein02/README.md

-- 👋 Hi, I’m @ciapein02
+- 👋 Hi, I’m Paolo Chiappini
 - 👀 I’m interested in Web Design and Development
-- 🌱 I’m currently studying to become a Computer Engineer
+- 🌱 I’m currently studying to become a Computer Engineer at the _Politecnico di Milano (CR)_
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me: paolo.chiappini02@gmail.com